maggy1209/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

        * it will use at most n bytes from src; and
        * "src" does not need to be null-terminated if it contains n or more bytes
-       * Return a pointer to the resulting string dest Task`2` function that copies a string.
+       * Return a pointer to the resulting string dest Task`2` :  function that copies a string.

 * Prototype: char *_strncpy(char *dest, char *src, int n);
 * Your function should work exactly like strncpy
-Task `3`  function that compares two strings.
+Task `3` : function that compares two strings.
 * Prototype: int _strcmp(char *s1, char *s2);
 * Your function should work exactly like strcmp
+Task `4` : function that reverses the content of an array of integers.
+* Prototype: void reverse_array(int *a, int n);
+* Where n is the number of elements of the array